National Barbie Convention

 In addition to scheduled events like the fashion show, raffle room, competition room, workshops, meal functions, and the salesroom, there are also many unofficial activities.
 Our club hosts the Southern Event every year.
 We invite anyone interested to join us for a meal.
 We have hosted breakfast, lunch and dinner events since 2011.
 Some doll artists host parties and room sales are so much fun.
 People interested in selling from their hotel room, post a sign and you can then spend hours checking out all the items for sale.
 Room sales begin the weekend before convention and end on Wednesday night before the salesroom opens on Thursday.
 Some use the room sales to purchase their table gifts.

 The 2015 convention will be held in Arlington, Virginia at the Hyatt Crystal City hotel from July 29, 2015 through August 1, 2015.
 Registration forms are being accepted now and can be found at www.barbieconvention.com.
-As of April 2015, there are still a few open spots due to cancellations.
+As of May 2015, there are still open spots due to cancellations.

 The 2016 convention will be in Jacksonville, Florida.
 Registration will open following the 2015 convention.